On this page you will find many strategies and policies which support Special Educational Needs and Disabilities (SEND).

 The Social Care Institute for Excellence has developed resources to help with transitions.
 Council staff, young people and carers can plan for transition to adult care with these resources.

-- The Social Care Institute for Excellence.
-This is an accessible resource about the Mental Capacity Act and its application.
+- The Social Care Institute for Excellence's Mental Capacity Resources and Services.

 - Mencap's Mental Capacity Act resource.
 This aims to make sure that families are involved in best-interests decision-making.

-- Transition Information Network - gives information about the transition process in England.
+- The Council for Disabled Children's Transition Information Network.
+This gives information about the transition process in England.
 It focuses on young people with disabilities transitioning to adulthood.